On numerical semigroups with embedding dimension four: Abstract

 \section{Abstract}

 {We develop a geometric procedure for finding the Ap{\'e}ry set of any numerical semigroup with embedding dimension four.
-We use this method to find the Frobenius numbers, genera, Betti elements, minimal presentations and catenary degrees of numerical semigroups generated by four consecutive squares and four consecutive triangular numbers.}
+Previous methods of comparable strength worked only for embedding dimension three or under very specific conditions.
+We illustrate our method by finding the Frobenius numbers, genera, Betti elements, minimal presentations, and catenary degrees of numerical semigroups generated by four consecutive squares and by four consecutive triangular numbers.}